12-year-old named 'girl of the year' for designing solar-powered sleeping bags for her homeless neighbors

 “Rebecca’s story shows how creativity and compassion can lead to meaningful innovation, even at this stage of life.
 If she decides to pursue STEM further, who knows how far she could go?”

-Header image courtesy of Primary Engineer
+Header images courtesy of Primary Engineer and TIME Magazine

 Article Details